Help is Available

 Your COMPASS scores matter.
 Here are some of the many resources, including sample tests, to help you prepare (links to external sites open new browser windows):

 - nmc.libguides.com/compass – NMC's guide to resources for preparing for the test

 - www.act.org/compass/student – things to Know About COMPASS

-- www.testprepreview.com/ compass_practice.htm – free online practice tests
+- www.testprepreview.com/ compass_practice.htm – free online practice tests and study guides

 - COMPASS review manual – available at Career and Employment Services in the Osterlin Building (#3 on the Campus Map)

 - PLATO and MultiMedia Skill review software is also available in the NMC Center for Learning, located in the Osterlin Building, to help you review for COMPASS.

 - Khan Academy (online) - "For free.
 For everyone.
 Forever".
 Includes the 2016 redesigned SAT prep

 Applicants must be prepared to begin academics at the freshman English and intermediate college algebra levels.
 Readiness to begin at these course levels is determined either by college credits accepted for transfer, math and English ACT or SAT exam scores, Advanced Placement tests or through COMPASS (Computerized Adaptive Placement Assessment & Support System) placement tests.
 For those that have taken the ACT or SAT, a minimum ACT composite score of 20 or combined SAT score of 1440 is required for consideration.